isc-projects/bind9/doc/notes/notes-9.16.3.rst

 Known Issues
 ~~~~~~~~~~~~

 -  BIND crashes on startup when linked against libuv 1.36.
-This issue is
+This issue
-   related to recvmmsg() support in libuv which was first included in
+   is related to ``recvmmsg()`` support in libuv, which was first
-   libuv 1.35.
-The problem was addressed in libuv 1.37, but the relevant
+   included in libuv 1.35.
+The problem was addressed in libuv 1.37, but
-   libuv code change requires a special flag to be set during library
+   the relevant libuv code change requires a special flag to be set
-   initialization in order for recvmmsg() support to be enabled.
-This
+   during library initialization in order for ``recvmmsg()`` support to
-   BIND release sets that special flag when required, so recvmmsg()
+   be enabled.
+This BIND release sets that special flag when required,
-   support is now enabled when BIND is compiled against either libuv
+   so ``recvmmsg()`` support is now enabled when BIND is compiled
-   1.35 or libuv >= 1.37; libuv 1.36 is still not usable with BIND.
-[GL
+   against either libuv 1.35 or libuv 1.37+; libuv 1.36 is still not
-   #1761] [GL #1797]
+   usable with BIND.
+[GL #1761] [GL #1797]

 Feature Changes
 ~~~~~~~~~~~~~~~